 Soon you’ll reach a T-intersection, where Pleasant Valley Road ends.
 Turn right, now following Doodletown Road.
 Bear left at the next intersection and go around the Doodletown Reservoir (built in 1957).
 Continue ahead at the following intersection, where Lemmon Road leaves to the left.
-A short distance beyond, you’ll notice a marker to the right, where a path leads down to a waterfall in the stream.
+A short distance beyond, after passing the stone walls of a former garage on the left, you’ll notice a marker to the right.
+Here, a woods road (part of the Doodletown Bridle Path) leads down to a waterfall in the stream.
 Just ahead, the 1777E Trail leaves to the left, but you should continue along the road (now unmarked), which begins a steady descent.

 Soon, the blue-blazed Cornell Mine Trail joins from the left.
 Continue to follow the road downhill as it makes a sharp right turn and narrows to a footpath.
 After descending wooden steps, the trail ends at Route 9W, just north of the parking area where the hike began.